-- a.
+- 1. The following sanctions, individually or in combination, may be imposed upon any student found to have violated the Student Code of conduct: - a.
 Admonition a note in writing to the student stating that the student has violated institutional regulations and that future misconduct of any nature will be dealt with more stringently. - b.
 Loss of Privileges removal of specified privileges for a designated period of time, including but not limited to, loss of privileges such as living in university-owned housing, room/hall selection, open house, visitation, party registration, guest registration, holding elective or appointive office, pledging or initiation into campus organizations, and/or having motor vehicles, stereos or other equipment on campus.
 When the designated time period ends, the student is eligible for reinstatement of privileges; however, conditions for reinstatement may be specified in the original sanction. - c.
 Administrative Assessment the student or group may be assessed an administrative assessment in punitive damages.
 If assessed, the following shall apply:

-Admonition & warning .......\$50.00
+Admonition & warning......\$50.00

-Warning probation ......\$100.00
+Warning probation......\$100.00

-Disciplinary probation .....\$150.00
+Disciplinary probation.....\$150.00

-Repeat Offenses .........Doubled
+Repeat Offenses......Doubled